jfreeman812/QE-Tools/_docs/contributing.rst

     * Pull Requests should be atomic and as small as possible to accomplish what is needed.
 If there is a need to change multiple things, please split it into multiple Pull Requests.
     * Pull Requests should have a minimum of two reviews, with a preference for three.

-        * Once two reviewers have approved the Pull Request, any additional reviewer(s) have 24 hours in which to submit their reviews or to pass on the review.
-If no additional reviewer(s) respond within the 24-hour window, or they choose to pass, the Pull Request may be merged with only two approvals.
+        * Once two reviewers have approved the Pull Request, any additional reviewers have 24 hours in which to submit their reviews or to pass on the review.
+If no additional reviewers respond within the 24-hour window, or they choose to pass, the Pull Request may be merged with only two approvals.

     * Once engaging in a review, a reviewer has 48 hours to re-visit a review after the author has made the necessary changes.
 Any review that sits idle with a reviewer for over 48 hours will be considered approved by that reviewer.
     * All packages should have self-tests.
 Any new Pull Request with code changes should make a reasonable attempt to add tests for the new code.